(Vizy got its start on Kickstarter!)

-Raspberry Pi 4 CPU, including quad-core ARM processor, up to 4 gigabytes of RAM, WiFi, gigabit Ethernet, and 4 USB ports
+Raspberry Pi 4 CPU, including quad-core ARM processor, up to 8 gigabytes of RAM, WiFi, gigabit Ethernet and 4 USB ports

-Camera with high-quality optics that can capture over 500 frames/second and supports both day and night viewing
+High-resolution camera with high-quality optics that supports both daytime and nighttime viewing

-Web-browser UI can be accessed from your computer or phone, locally or remotely.
+Web-browser UI can be accessed from your computer, tablet or phone, locally or remotely.

-Optional accessories: zoom lens, outdoor enclosure, lighting, 4G LTE cellular modem
+Optional accessories include zoom lens, outdoor enclosure, lighting, telescope adapter and 4G LTE cellular network adapter

-The Birdfeeder application watches your bird feeder and can identify 20 common bird species: eastern bluebird, northern cardinal, blue jay, cedar waxwing, American robin, mourning dove, common grackle, red-bellied woodpecker, common pigeon, northern mockingbird, white-breasted nuthatch, red-winged blackbird, downy woodpecker, tufted titmouse, black-capped chickadee, song sparrow, American crow, Baltimore oriole, and American goldfinch.
+The Birdfeeder application watches your bird feeder and can identify 20 common bird species.
 It captures pictures of the birds and uploads them to the cloud (Google Photos) for you to view and see what birds have been visiting your bird feeder.

-It can also identify the “party crashers” — such as squirrels, opossums, and raccoons (or even unwelcome bird species.)
+It can also identify the “party crashers” — such as squirrels, opossums and raccoons (or even unwelcome bird species.)
 And if you give Vizy the ability, it will “take care of things”.
-That is, Vizy can control a sprinkler valve with its high-current I/O and send the unwelcome visitors “a message” in the form of a harmless squirt of water.
-(We’re not monsters!)
+That is, Vizy can control a sprinkler valve with its high-current I/O and send the unwelcome visitors a discouraging message in the form of a harmless squirt of water.

 Here’s an example of a Birdfeeder photo stream — live updated by a dedicated, never-tiring Vizy camera!

-Switching gears from backyards and bird feeders, we wrote Motionscope after talking to our physics teacher friends and asking them what tools they would like to have available to teach and/or study the concepts of projectile motion — concepts such as velocity, acceleration, momentum, and energy.
+We wrote Motionscope after asking our physics teacher friends what tools they would like to have available to teach and/or study the concepts of projectile motion — concepts such as velocity, acceleration, momentum and energy.
 Motionscope uses Vizy’s camera to capture the motion of moving objects.
 It can accurately measure the position, velocity and acceleration of each object in each frame.

-Motionscope can also display graphs of each object’s x and y position, velocity, and acceleration, as well as the magnitude and angle of each object’s velocity and acceleration.
+Motionscope can also display graphs of each object’s x and y position, velocity and acceleration.
 Or if you prefer, Motionscope can provide the raw motion data in spreadsheet form.
 Sliders allow you to adjust the spacing of the data points and the size of the time window.

 Motionscope is a fully-functional application that demonstrates the diverse possibilities of Vizy’s potential uses!

-Like the Birdfeeder application, this application uses a Tensorflow neural network to detect your dog or cat and take pictures and/or little videos and upload them the cloud for you and family/friends to enjoy.
-You can also connect to Vizy remotely to check on your pet and give them treats, for example.
+Pet Companion can detect your dog or cat, take pictures and videos of them and upload them to the cloud for you and your family/friends to enjoy.
+You can connect to Pet Companion remotely to check on your pet and give them treats, for example.